-With limited resourses, the Simonton Cancer Center is attempting to provide additional services to our returning soldiers, in particular our women warriors.
+With limited resources, the Simonton Cancer Center is attempting to provide additional services to our returning soldiers, in particular our women warriors.

-With this new program, SCC plans to schedule 2 retreats a year, 1 solely for our female verterans. *Female veterans have even greater difficulty to acccess healthcare with only 1/3 of veteran hospitals employing physicians that deal with womens health (OB/GYN).
+Female veterans have even greater difficulty to access healthcare with only 1/3 of veteran hospitals employing physicians that deal with women's health (OB/GYN).
 VA services for many are too far away for them to regularly attend.
 In addition, child care falls predominantly to these women and logistics can be complicated.

 As SCC did in the AIDS epidemic in the 1980's, stepping in to do our part, we feel a need to address some of these problems for our women warriors in our limited but powerful way.

 Please note: Our regular retreat program's are ALWAYS open to our male and female veteran population.

 But due to the recent issues with Covid, we have been unable to provide in-person retreats for the last 2 years.
 However, we have developed an online program that has been very successful and is open to veterans as well.

 With help from the Raven Drum Foundation, The Wounded Warrior Project, and SCC, our goal is to have our vets attend this online program at little to no cost to them.

 If interested, qualifying, and wishing to attend this project, please register under the scholarship application, (under MORE on the website) and set up a phone appointment at our office at 800 459 3424.

 On your application, please state/add military affiliation and years in service.

 If NOT a veteran dealing with a serious health issues, but interested in assisting the organizations who help support this and many other critical aspects of recovery for our veterans, PLEASE DONATE by clicking on the links below.